EmmanuelDemey/trainings-v2/training/elasticsearch_sparks_tp_day1.md

 **Challenge**: Which books are published near Paris?

-> **Answer**: "Le Petit Prince" and "L'Étranger" - both have location set to Paris coordinates.
+> **Answer**: "The Little Prince" and "The Stranger" - both have location set to Paris coordinates.

 ---